MR

 What is the average price of tenant insurance in Ontario?

-The average cost of rental insurance in Ontario costs around $20 to $30 per month, but averages can be misleading for any property insurance product.
+The average cost of rental insurance in Ontario is around $20 to $30 per month, but averages can be misleading for any property insurance product.

 Can my landlord force me to buy tenant insurance?